Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 \subsection{Spontaneous phase gauge symmetry breaking}

 The concept of spontaneous phase gauge symmetry-breaking explains a certain sudden change in the symmetry properties of the gauge fields that describe a solid below the critical temperature.
-As an example, one may consider a magnet that changes its magnetization from average zero to a well-defined direction with components of spin up and spin down in the z-direction of the magnet below a specific Curie temperature for a characteristic phase transition.
-While the experimental observation of symmetry breaking is understood straightforwardly, the formulation of a consistent theory that explains spontaneous symmetry breaking as a physical rather than a purely mathematical process so far hasn't been consistently formulated.
+As an example, one may consider a magnet that changes its magnetization from an average zero to a well-defined direction with components of spin up and spin down in the z-direction of the magnet below a specific Curie temperature for a characteristic phase transition.
+While the experimental observation of symmetry breaking is understood straightforwardly, the formulation of a consistent theory that explains spontaneous symmetry breaking as a physical rather than a purely mathematical process is highly non-trivial.